 Over several years, Monte was selected by Parliament Hill staffers as one of the top three communicators in Parliament.
 He was also consistently recognized as one of the top three most humorous MPs.
 In the 2008 survey, he was chosen as the Minister most desirable to work for.
 Monte retired from office in September 2008.

-Monte currently writes a popular weekly column for the SUN Newspapers, frequently appears as a contributor on SUN News Network, and continues to speak on public policy issues across Canada and internationally.
-He also serves as a Governor with the International Development Research Centre.
+Monte continues to speak on public policy issues across Canada and internationally.
+He also serves as Acting Chair with the International Development Research Centre.
+Since 2008 he has provided communications, government relations and public affairs advice to some of Canada’s largest companies and organizations.

 Raised in Drumheller, Alberta and Rosetown, Saskatchewan, Monte was the General Manager of CHUM Radio Alberta prior to political life.